dEe-843/react-wowcher/README.md

 # R-K-Deekshith
 Live Link: https://react-wowcher.vercel.app/

-This is my assignment project for Wisdom Leaf Technologies Ltd. called Revenue aggregator application, using React.

 This project is a React application that fetches product data from multiple branches and displays it in a table.
 The table provides details about each product, including its name and total revenue from sales.
 The application includes functionalities to merge products from different branches, sort the products alphabetically, and filter them by name.